 Carbon also has the unique feature of acting as a physical filter to remove particles.

-Carbon filters have the ability to aborb and trap:
+Carbon filters have the ability to absorb and trap:

 Carbon filters are generally used alongside HEPA filters to help increase the amount and type of impurities a purifier can reduce.